-Students may obtain assistance in the completion and submission of the online UH System Application Form at the reception desk at the front of the building Monday-Friday, 8:30 a.m. to 5:00 p.m.
-Assistance with completing financial aid forms and faxing documents to Admissions and Records at the Pearl City campus is also available.
+Students may obtain assistance in the completion and submission of the online University of Hawai'i System Application Form at the reception desk at the front of the building Monday-Friday, 8:30 a.m. to 4:30 p.m.
+Assistance with completing financial aid forms and faxing documents to Admissions and Records at the Pu'uloa Pearl City campus is also available.